Porsche to produce fuel 'as clean' as electric vehicles | DW | 05.03.2021

 Other synthetic fuels can be obtained from coal, natural gas or biomass feedstocks and can be produced through several methods.

-In January, Chinese scientists said they had created synthetic fuel out of thin air, by using the ambient temperature change over the court of a day to generate sustainable electricity, which can then be used to make methanol.
+In January, Chinese scientists said they had created synthetic fuel literally out of thin air, by using the ambient temperature change over the course of a day to generate sustainable electricity, which can then be used to make methanol.

 Porsche clarified that its investment in the production of eFuels would not replace its transition to electromobility.